 Judy Antoine was born in Iowa and raised in Chile , the child of Methodist missionaries.
 Judy attends May Memorial Unitarian Universalist Society.
 She is a retired Spanish teacher in Syracuse City Schools.
 She began attending WTB meetings when her daughter, Giselle, converted to Islam.
 Judy lives with her husband in Syracuse, mentors an Iraqi family and delights in having her son and his family living close by.

 A historian of education, Joan Burstyn, is a professor emerita, Syracuse University.
-She is a member of the Board of Trustees of Congregation Beth Shalom-Chevra Shas and is currently co-authoring a book titled: Searching for God with a Study Partner.
-They have three children; one lives in Wisconsin (where Joan and her husband recently moved), and two live in Israel (where Joan and her husband travel for annual visits).
+She was a member of the Board of Trustees of Congregation Beth Shalom-Chevra Shas and is currently co-authoring a book titled: Searching for God with a Study Partner.
+She and her husband have three children; one lives in Wisconsin (where Joan and her husband recently moved) and two live in Israel (where Joan and her husband travel for annual visits).

 Jennifer Roberts Crittenden is a former president and before that secretary of WTB.
 She coordinates our sewing program with New Americans and the Book Club.
 A retired English teacher, Jennifer lives with her husband in Bridgeport, a suburb of Syracuse.
 She enjoys activities with grandchildren, enjoys Oneida Lake, travels whenever possible, volunteers at a nursing home, and is active in her Roman Catholic Church.

 Daryl Files was born in Chicago but has lived in Syracuse for four decades.
 She formerly owned and operated a sports bar with her husband, Noel, and has been a personal development trainer.
 She has been very involved with many local non-profits, including the Northside Butternut Community Police Center and now InterFaith Works.
 Daryl is Jewish.
 She is the mother of four daughters and the grandmother of three.
 She is a former vice-president of WTB.